 “Since I was a kid, I’ve been fascinated by natural hazards.
 And it turns out that measuring the movement of the ground is actually a very powerful way of detecting and understanding natural hazards.
 Examples include things like volcanoes, earthquakes, landslides and human activities, such as mining and pumping of groundwater,” she said.

 Using this approach as a low-cost tool for monitoring hazards, Amy’s research has spanned disaster risk reduction and response activities in Australia, Africa, Latin America, the Pacific and Asia.

 Up- and down-stream Earth observation

 Downstream Earth observation refers to using satellite images for research and development.

-Amy now combines her downstream expertise — using satellite data — with the upstream operations like tasking the satellite and managing the data.
+In establishing the NovaSAR-1 facility, Amy combined her downstream expertise — using satellite data — with the upstream operations like tasking the satellite and managing the data.

 “I think being able to combine those upstream and downstream elements of Earth observation is probably quite rare.
 Learning about satellite operations and the management of a space data facility has been a hugely rewarding challenge,” Amy said.

 “Beyond the day-to-day tasking of the satellite and ensuring we collect, process and distribute data to users, my other responsibilities included negotiating contracts, setting up processes and procedures, and planning the best way to capture images as efficiently as possible to create opportunities for scientific impact.